Soil is one of the most essential conditions for growing plants. Mistakes in this matter can negatively affect the plant’s development and prosperity.

 How to Test Soil pH

-Although most soils are neutral some areas may be more acidic or alkaline.
-This is especially true for an area that has been under human influence for a long time.
-So if you want everything to be perfect, measure the soil pH before planting the heuchera.
+Although most soils are neutral, some areas may be more acidic or alkaline.
+This is especially true for areas that have been under human influence for a long time.
+So, if you want everything to be perfect, measure the soil pH before planting the heuchera.

-The easiest way to measure this is to buy a pH test kit.
+The easiest way to measure this is to use a pH test kit.
 You will probably find several suppliers of such kits at your local home improvement center.
-Just use it as labeled and you will get all the information you need.
+Just use the kit as labeled, and you will get all the information you need.

 The second way is to buy an electronic pH meter online.
-This is quite a useful device even though it costs some money.
-The advantage is that you can monitor the soil parameters for a much longer period of time than with a kit.
+This is quite a helpful device, even though it costs some money.
+The advantage is that you can monitor the soil parameters for much longer than with a kit.

 And the last option is to take some soil from where the heuchera will grow and bring it to your local county extension office.
-It is often an option there to have your soil tested.
+There you can find out all the information about your soil.

 How to Change Soil pH

-Let’s say you have tested your soil and determined that it is not suitable for growing Coral Bells.
-Depending on the results of the test, you need to proceed in two different ways.
+Let’s say you have tested your soil and determined it is unsuitable for growing Coral Bells.
+Depending on the test results, you need to proceed in two different ways.

-If your soil is too acidic as a result of the test you need to increase the pH.
+If the test results in your soil being too acidic, you need to increase the pH.
 You can do this with alkaline products.

 Lime is probably the most alkaline product available.
 It can be found in garden stores and is often called garden lime.